ExampleTeam2/lost-and-found/deliverables/ScientificReport/scientific_report.md

 Once we had this running, we could easily deploy this on persistent cloud environments like HSLU's GPUHub, however, we also wanted to be able to deploy it on [Google Colab](https://colab.google/). which does not have persistent storage.
 To address this, we wrote a shell script automatically clone our git repository from [GitLab](https://gitlab.com/exampleteam2/dspro2), install dependencies using[ "Poetry"](https://python-poetry.org/), convert the training notbooking to plain python and run it.

 (Even with the script, setup was still slow because hundreds of thousands of files had to be downloaded from our server first.
-To solve this, we mounted a Google Drive <-LINK> and stored our files there.
+To solve this, we mounted a [Google Drive ](https://www.google.com/intl/en/drive/) and stored our files there.
 However, since the drive adapter is slow and seizes to work with a lot of files, we had to take a couple of measures to address this.

 Firstly, we stored our downloaded files in nested directories, containing the first and second characters in the "game ids" of the files.
 Secondly, we store a list of all files present in the Google Drive, preventing a slow file listing, and lastly, we store the files in a zip file, copy the entire file and uncompress them on the local storage of the runner.
 This allowed us to quickly deploy our model training to Google Colab, which gave us the chance to rain on more powerful GPUs.)